 Until 2008, a traveler’s lodging options were a hotel, hostel, or on a friend’s couch.
-An online application broadened those options exponentially, allowing people to find their “perfect place to stay” while giving others an opportunity to build a business.
+An online application broadened those options exponentially, allowing people to find their “perfect place to stay” while allowing others to build an Airbnb business.

 Maybe the idea of building a business using your own real estate to generate income has massive appeal.
 We’ll share the facts, figures, pros, and cons of being in the Airbnb business, so you will have what you need to decide to proceed.
 We’ll guide you towards success with Airbnb while avoiding “Error Bnb.”